Mustafa IV

-Mustafa IV (/ˈmʊstəfə/; مصطفى رابع; 8 September 1779 – 16 November 1808) was the Sultan of the Ottoman Empire from 1807 to 1808.
+Mustafa IV (/ˈmʊstəfə/; مصطفى رابع; 8 September 1779 – 16 November 1808) was the sultan of the Ottoman Empire from 1807 to 1808.

 Early life

 Mustafa IV was born on 8 September 1779 in Constantinople.
 He was the son of Sultan Abdul Hamid I (1774–1789) and Sineperver Sultan.

-Both he and his brother, Mahmud II, were the last remaining male members of the House of Osman after their cousin, the reformist Sultan Selim III (1789–1807).
+Both he and his half-brother, Mahmud II, were the last remaining male members of the House of Osman after their cousin, the reformist Sultan Selim III (1789–1807).
 They alone were therefore eligible to inherit the throne from Selim, by whom they were treated favorably.
 Since Mustafa was the elder, he took precedence over his brother to the throne.
-During his short reign, Mustafa would both save his cousin's life, and order him murdered.
-Mustafa was Sultan Selim III's favourite crown prince, but he deceived his cousin and co-operated with the rebels to take his throne.
+During his short reign, Mustafa would save his cousin's life and order him murdered.
+Mustafa was Sultan Selim III's favourite crown prince, but he deceived his cousin and cooperated with the rebels to take his throne.